alexander-moore/alexander-moore.github.io/README.md

 ## Alexander Moore

-I am a full-time data scientist working with a team of surface chemists to improve the performance of a hardware sensor array.
+I am a data scientist PhD student working with a team of surface chemists to improve the performance of a hardware sensor array.
 This work uses concrete approaches to data science including data integrity and results summarization, as well as modern deep learning applications to improve supervised learning outcomes for a small, complex data set.

 I love deep learning: currently focusing on multi-modal and multi-task learning for more robust + data-efficient generative and supervised learners.
 Ongoing research in computer vision, chemical sensors, and data synthesis with emphasis on out-of-distribution learning.